AnneJ17/android-cheat-sheet/README.md

    Used in Junit testing.

 * **What is REST API**
-  I have experience in consuming REST API.
   REST stands for REpresentational State Transfer.
-It doesn't have a state.
-Once you make an authentication, you have to repeat every time you make a call.
+It is an architectural style that defines constraints for creating web services.
+It is stateless, i.e, no client session data is stored on the server (eg. Once you make an authentication, you have to repeat every time you make a call).
   Every data is an entity.

-* **What is bound services and **
-* **What is foreground and background service introduced in Orea**

 * **Code Review**